keneogu/PhaserRPG/README.md

 > Phaser RPG game made with phaser JS

+The PhaserRPG game which i called the lost forest, is a game where the goal of the game is to collect as many coins as possible while avoiding the man eating maggots which are the enemies.

+- The player finds himself in an unknown forest called the lost forest.
+- He tries to collect as many coins as he can as it's the only way he can trade for his freedom and leave the forest.
+- There are huge man-eat maggots which can harm him.
+With the bite of each maggot he loses one life.
+- Press up, down, left and right arrow keys to make the player walk in respective direction.
+- Help the player collect more coins and increase his scores.

 ![screenshot](src/assets/screenshott.png)

-The PhaserRPG game which i called the lost forest, is a game where the goal of the game is to collect as many coins as possible while avoiding the man eating maggots which are the enemies.
 ## Built With

 - Phaser 3 Game Engine